SteveLauC/Notes/programming-language/Rust/programming-rust/Ch3:fundamental_types.md

    like `is_subnormal()` to check if a float belongs to the subnormal (subset of denormalized numbers) category.

-   > Currently IDK what are subnormal number actually.
+   > Currently IDK what are subnormal numbers actually.

    > We don't have `ZERO` and `NEG_ZERO` in Rust, but in the underlying
    > binary representation, they are different.